 If a complaint is filed for action through University policy, you will be notified by the Office of Community Standards and Student Conduct and/or The Office of Equity and Inclusion.
 The process will be explained to you and you will be informed of your rights and what will be required of you in the process.
 You must understand that retaliation is prohibited and you may be asked to have no contact personally, through another party, or via any kind of electronic medium with the complainant.

 Going through the process of resolving a gender-based conduct complaint, can be very stressful.
 You are encouraged to seek support.
-The University Counseling and Wellness service is available to any student.
+Counseling and Wellness Services is available to any student.
 You may be able to receive these services free of charge.
 You may also contact Student Legal Services for support.